gaehlerm/SoftwareEngineering/README.md

 Make sure that design documents make ample usage of the Ubiquitous language.
 If the documentation does not use the same terms as defined in the Ubiquitious language, it is not useful.
 It doesn't help explaining what you are trying to implement.

-## Implementing a Model
+### Implementing a Model

 There are cases where you can’t implement a model you've developed.
 It would be simply too complex.
 It just doesn't work as planned.
 This is a clear sign that your model is not optimal.
 A domain expert is able to explain it, so you should be able to implement it.
 In theory, the complexity of the domain-model should not exceed the complexity of the problem it tries to implement.
 This is the optimal case where a developer can explain the code to the domain expert and the domain expert understands it.
 They would simply talk about the very same thing.
 In this case, the development of the code would feel very easy as everything just falls into place.

 In reality, finding this optimal model is a really hard process.
-Most likely you’ll end up in an iterative loop switching between coding and modeling until you have a breakthrough when you suddenly realize how the optimal model should look like.
+Most likely you’ll end up in an iterative loop switching between coding, modeling and refactoring until you have a breakthrough when you suddenly realize how the optimal model should look like.

-Decouple the domain-model code from your other code.
+Decouple the domain-model code from your other code as explained in the section on The Abstraction Layers.
 This is important to keep the domain code clean and slim.
 Violating this rule would also be a violation of the SRP as the domain-model is located on a different abstraction level than, say, the database code.
-The domain model contains the actual conceptual complexity of the final software and thus it should not be cluttered with non-model related things.
+The domain model contains the actual conceptual complexity of the final software and thus it should not be cluttered with non-model related things like infrastructure or GUI code.

 ## Domain boundaries